What is an HMO (Health Maintenance Organization)?

 We are expecting our first child.
 How do we enroll our baby in KHPE?

 For the first 31 days after the birth of your baby, your new baby is covered under KHPE.
 You must contact your benefits office and complete an application to enroll your child with KHPE within those 31 days.
-If you are a federal employee with a family plan, simply contact Member Services and give us your child’s name, birth date, and the name of your child’s physician to enroll your new child under your plan.

 See your member handbook for additional information regarding adding a new family member.